top of page

 I digress but only a little, but here I am.

 There's a live DJ, house music playing on the cheesy dip side.
 It hovers over the crowd like a cloud over a mountain before it rains.
-Repetitive, harmless, disappointingly un infectious to the gathering or me.
+Repetitive, harmless, disappointingly un-infectious to the gathering or me.

 From our table, eyes are drawn out the glass sided walls to the dome of St Paul's, an attention-seeking pink blossom tree behind me.
 For once, I'm undecided about what I want to eat.
-Small plates, large plates, beef, meat, house specialities, sushi and sashimi.
+Small plates, large plates, sharing plates, beef, meat, house specialities, sushi and sashimi.
 I take comfort in looking at tourists walking around St Paul's dome.

 Prawn Tempura, soft shell crab, a crispy duck salad and King Oyster Skewers unhurriedly made it off the menu.
 The latter, the waiter declares, is vegetarian.
 Mr PWT and I look at each other then back to the menu.
 It had taken us this long to get this far, so we stick with our decision.

-The kitchen may have anticipated our selection as the said dishes are with us in an incredibly good time for how busy the restaurant is.
+The kitchen may have anticipated our selection as the said dishes are with us in incredibly good time for how busy the restaurant is.
 Eyes fall to the soft shell crab, lips moisten at the duck salad, but the brain says pick up a skewer.

 The sharing plates concept continues here; you know I'm all for this.